Kearns55/milestone-project/README.md

 **User Flow**
 1. User lands on the home page → engages user with bright, bold, eye-catching artwork.
 2. Browses the gallery → inspired to find out more about the artist.
-3. Navigates to about me page → sees picture of myself and about me written section to build familiarity between myself anf visitors of the site.
+3. Navigates to about me page → sees picture of myself and about me written section to build familiarity between myself and visitors of the site.
 4. Proceeds to commissions form → fills out form and is met with success page including return to home page button.

 #### 4. Skeleton